All Episodes

 They're beyond exposure to the will of the voters.

-Whatever they were intended to combat, they eventually metastasize and uh insert their tentacles into all kinds of other areas.
+Whatever they were intended to combat, they eventually metastasize and insert their tentacles into all kinds of other areas.

-So we have a situation where in the United States, a man can be stopped, uh forced to take a breathalyzer test, ace the breathalyzer test, be arrested, forced to take another test,
+So we have a situation where in the United States, a man can be stopped, forced to take a breathalyzer test, ace the breathalyzer test, be arrested, forced to take another test,

-Now the state of California wants to make having a cup of coffee before you drive late at night uh a potentially arrestable offense.
+Now the state of California wants to make having a cup of coffee before you drive late at night a potentially arrestable offense.

-What what what next is it gonna be?
+What next is it going to be?

-What's what's gonna be what's gonna be the next thing?
+What's going to be the next thing?

 Hasn't that got caffeine in it?